NREL/T3CO/docs/pages/cost_and_tool_features.md

 - Dynamic Wireless Power Transfer - Analyze on-road charging technologies and its impact on cost
 - Optimization Toolbox with NSGA2, PatternSearch, NelderMead, and PSO algorithms for vehicle sizing and TCO minimization
 - Regionalized fuel prices via EIA AEO API with automatic zipcode-to-census-division resolution
-- Charts Module to visualize Ledgers and large sets of T3CO results
+- Visualization module to plot TCO breakdowns, histograms, and violin plots from results — static (matplotlib) or interactive HTML (Plotly), with a `--plot` flag on the sweep CLI

 ## Features Roadmap